Bomb rocks avenue in the heart of Istanbul; 6 dead, dozens injured - ExBulletin

 While Kurdish militants, known as the PKK, are considered a terrorist organization by Turkey, the United States and the European Union, critics say Erdogan has also used sweeping anti-terrorism laws to stifle freedom of expression.

-More recently, Turkey enacted a controversial disinformation law which is punishable by up to three years in prison for social media users who spread false information about national or international security, public order or health.
+More recently, Turkey enacted a controversial “disinformation law” that carries a prison term of up to three years for social media users who spread false information about national or international security, public order or health.
 Critics said the article’s wording was so vague it could be used to stifle dissent.

-Police said on Sunday they had identified 25 social media users who were sharing provocative content that may violate this law.
+Police said on Sunday they had identified 25 social media users who shared “provocative content” that may violate this law.

-In another example of the country’s restrictions on the press, Turkey’s media watchdog also imposed temporary limits on reporting on Sunday’s explosion, a move banning the use of close-up videos and photos. of the explosion and its consequences.
-The Supreme Radio and Television Council has imposed similar bans in the pastfollowing attacks and accidents.
+In another example of the country’s restrictions on the press, Turkey’s media watchdog also imposed temporary limits on reporting on Sunday’s explosion – a move that prohibits the use of wholesale videos and photos. plan of the explosion and its consequences.
+The Supreme Radio and Television Council has imposed similar bans in the past, following attacks and accidents.

-Access to Twitter and other social media sites has also been restricted.

-French President Emmanuel Macron noted on Sunday that the Istanbul attack came exactly seven years after Islamic State extremists killed 130 people in Paris cafes, the Bataclan theater and Frances National Stadium.

 |